 If the breaker secondary wiring is to be given a high-potential test at 1500 volts, remove both of the motor leads from the terminal board.
 Failure to disconnect the motor from the circuit may cause damage to the winding insulation.
 Lubrication

 In order to maintain reliable operation, it is important that all circuit breakers be properly lubricated at all times.
-Most of the bearings and rolling surfaces utilize a new type of dry lubrication that will require no maintenance and will last the life of the equipment.
-Only few bearings and surfaces listed in the chart, Figure 17, require lubrication.
+Some of the bearings and rolling surfaces utilize a new type of dry lubrication that will require no maintenance and will last the life of the equipment.
+The remaining bearings and surfaces require lubrication as listed in the lubrication chart, Figure 17.
 These have been properly lubricated during assembly at the factory, using the finest grades of lubricants available.
-However, even the finest oils and greases have a tendency to oxidize with age, as evidence by hardening and darkening Elimination of the hardened lubricant in color. is essential for the proper operation of circuit breakers.
+However, even the finest oils and greases have a tendency to oxidize with age, as evidenced by hardening and darkening in color.
+Elimination of the hardened lubricant is essential for the proper operation of circuit breakers.
 Also frequent operation of the breaker causes the lubricant to be forced out from between the bearing surfaces.
 A simple lubrication will often clear up minor disturbances which might be mistaken for more serious trouble.